sagar8080/data-fusion-engineering/README.md

 ## Load and Transform

 Data from all sources is transformed into a cohesive data model using DataProc and PySpark.
+The loading scripts can be found in the [load](./load/) directory.

 ### Load Functionality: